W-4 form: What it is and how your small business uses it

 Avoiding penalties

-The IRS may charge your employees a penalty for submitting an incorrect or outdated W-4 form that results in them paying too little tax.
+The IRS may charge your employees for submitting an incorrect or outdated W-4 form that results in them paying too little tax; in fact, an employee may be subject to a $500 penalty for submitting a W-4 with no reasonable basis.
 More details on IRS W-4 form penalties.

 Happier employees

-Your employees won’t thank you for any tax surprises at the end of the financial year.
+Your employees will appreciate avoiding tax surprises at the end of the financial year.
 Build trust by processing their paperwork accurately and on time.

 Help your employees complete W-4 forms